 You must draft a proposal for a project that you want to do in the company/organisation.
 Use the Internship/Graduation Project Approval Form, which can be found on the portal along with explanatory notes.
+Describe your project as thorough and extensive as possible.
 The Internship Coordinator will check whether the company/organisation meets the applicable conditions.